obmarg/flask-should-dsl/README.md

 ### Installing

-The recommended way to instal flask is via `pip`:
+The recommended way to install flask is via `pip`:

     pip install flask-should-dsl